What To Plant In March

 7. Onions

-Plant the onion sets about one inch deep with the bulb end facing down about 5-6 inches apart.
-The onions’ growth will depend on how much sunshine they will have.
+Plant the onion sets about one inch deep, with the bulb end facing down, about 5-6 inches apart.
+The onions’ growth will depend on how much sunshine they have.

-“Long Day” onions need 10-14 hours of sun each day.
+“Long Day” onions need 10-14 hours of sun daily.
 “Short Day” onions need 10 hours of sunshine to grow correctly.
-“Day Neutral” onions will grow very well regardless of how many hours of sunshine they have.
+“Day Neutral” onions will grow very well regardless of the hours of sun they have.

 pH level for Onions: 5.5-6.5